Building or Remodeling for Multi-Generational Living in Wallingford

 Nuclear family living didn't become a "thing" until after the Great Depression.
 Before then, it was common for several generations to live under the same roof, supporting one another through shared housework, financial resources, and community.

-Now, the trend of multigenerational living is back.
+It fell out of fashion for a few years, but now, the trend of multigenerational living is back.
 Adult children are living at home to save money while they get on their feet, and elderly parents are moving in with their middle-aged children to be close to family as they grow old.
-It also helps that multigenerational living makes fiscal sense, especially with an up-and-down market making it difficult for many to afford the house they want; combining funds with multiple family members can remedy that problem.

 What is it Called When Multiple Generations Live in One House?

-First, let's define multigenerational living.
-It's when two or more generations of a family live under the same roof; this could be adult children living at home with their parents, aging parents living at home with their children, kids living with their grandparents, and many more scenarios.
+This type of housing is when two or more generations of a family live under the same roof; this could be adult children living at home with their parents, aging parents living at home with their children, kids living with their grandparents, and many more scenarios.

 How Do You Build a Multigenerational Home?